JeffryGonzalez/devnotes/content/Concepts and Tools/Libraries and Frameworks.md

 ## Libraries

 Libraries are almost always expedients.
-Some code that someone else wrote, that, if given enough time, you could write it to.
+Some code that someone else wrote, that, if given enough time, you could write it too.
 Your decision to use a particular library could be simply to save time, or it could be because the library provides some functionality that is very precise or specific and requires lots of technical knowledge.
 Sometimes libraries are provided by a vendor as a way to interface with their product.
 An example would be use the IBM DB2 library for .NET.
 If you are working for a company selling widgets, they probably don't want you to spend weeks or months implementing a network library for securely connecting to a database.
 If you were writing code to make an HTTP request from a .NET application, you could study up on socket programming, TCP, and read RFC 2616 and implement the HTTP protocol, or you could use the provided library for HTTP in .NET.

 They are not very opinionated in terms of the application you are building, or any particular architectural style.
 Most libraries are fairly easy to learn and to use and provide great value.
 Since libraries are pretty general purpose, they do tend to get "bloated" over time.
-Since they don't have any opinions on how you write your application, you often run into "edge cases" that your  application needs that are not covered by the library.
-Your code then becomes a sort of negotiating session with the library, you end up wrapping it up, extending it, and eventually the code you have created to accommodate your cases for the library are actually more complex than if you didn't use it at all.
+I've had libraries that I've used for *years* suddenly not be worth the effort any longer.
+No biggie.
+You were using it because it was *helpful*, not because you *needed* it.

 > [!hint] A library is code that your code uses.
 > Your code is still at the center, it just helps out and saves some time.